Arkansas vs. Auburn NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Arkansas and its opponents have gone over the current 53.5-point total in four of seven games this season.
+- Arkansas and its opponents have combined to score more than 54 points in four of seven games this season.

-- Auburn's games have gone over 53.5 points in three of six chances this season.

-- Saturday's over/under is 13.8 points lower than the two team's combined 67.3 points per game average.
+- In 50% of Auburn's games this season (3/6), the teams combined to score more than Saturday's over/under of 54.

+- The two teams combine to average 67.3 points per game, 13.3 more than the total in this contest.

-- These two squads combine to surrender 43.7 points per game, 9.8 fewer than this contest's over/under.
+- These two squads combine to allow 43.7 points per game, 10.3 fewer than this contest's over/under.

-- Razorbacks games have an average total of 53.1 points this season, 0.4 fewer than Saturday's over/under.

-- The 54.3 PPG average total in Tigers games this season is 0.8 points more than this game's over/under.
+- The average total in Razorbacks games this season is 53.1, 0.9 points fewer than Saturday's over/under of 54 .

+- In 2021, games involving the Tigers have averaged a total of 54.3 points, 0.3 more than the set over/under in this contest.

 Arkansas Stats and Trends

-- Arkansas has played six games, with six wins against the spread.

-- The Razorbacks have always covered the spread this season when favored by 4.5 points or more.
+- The Razorbacks have been favored by 4.5 points or more two times this season and have covered the spread in all of them.

-- Arkansas' games this year have hit the over four times in seven opportunities (57.1%).

-- Arkansas is 6-0 against the spread and 4-1 overall in games when it records more than 19.2 points.
+- Arkansas is 6-0 against the spread and 4-1 overall this season when the team notches more than 19.2 points.

-- In games that Arkansas totals over 322.3 yards, the team is 6-0 against the spread and 4-1 overall.
+- Arkansas is 6-0 against the spread and 4-1 overall when the team totals over 322.3 yards.

-- This year, the Razorbacks have four turnovers, one fewer than the Tigers have takeaways (5).

 - Find the latest spread and moneyline odds for Arkansas at SISportsbook.